kprabhak/Demos/Istio-Calico-Kubeadm/istio-kubeadm-ubuntu.md

-## Demo: Deploying Kubernetes and Calico (with kubeadm), Istio and Envoy
+## Demo: Deploying Kubernetes, Calico, Istio and Envoy

 ### 1. Create the base OS instances

-This demo was done with Ubuntu 16.04.2, Kubernetes 1.6.4, Calico 2.2, Istio 0.1.3 and Envoy.
+This demo was done with Ubuntu 16.04.2, Kubernetes 1.6.4, Calico 2.2, Istio 0.1.6 and Envoy.
 We plan to also verify with CoreOS ContainerLinux and CentOS/RHEL

 Launch a few Ubuntu instances on your favorite public or private cloud.
 Depending on the cloud used (for e.g., AWS), you might need to set source-dest-check to off for the instances.
 For this demo, we used 4 large instances, 1 for the kube-master and the rest workers.
 Please ensure that the basic system configuration is functional (for e.g, DNS name resolution or /etc/hosts for cluster nodes, ssh, etc.)